 - Other public agencies, which receive contract(s) for $10,000 or more from the City in a 12-month period.

 The Living Wage is adjusted annually.
 As of July 2021, the Living Wage is $18.73 per hour.
 An employer may receive a credit toward the wage for amount spent providing health benefits to employees.

 The ordinance does provide for certain exemptions, such as volunteers, certain types of temporary employees, employees under age 21 who work for a nonprofit for after-school or summer employment, and others.
 The ordinance also includes provisions for the City Council to make waivers to the ordinance, if certain findings can be made.

 Although City construction contracts are subject to the Living Wage, they are typically also covered by State prevailing wage law, which is higher.

 Additional requirements and limitations apply.
 For the full provisions of the ordinance, see Section 2.70 of the Sonoma Municipal Code.

-In 2019 the City Council adopted a local Minimum Wage for Sonoma.
+In 2019 the City Council also adopted a local Minimum Wage for Sonoma.
 Questions regarding the City of Sonoma Living Wage Ordinance or the City of Sonoma Minimum Wage Ordinance should be addressed to the City Manager’s Office at (707) 938-3681.